$0 Alberta Adoption Quick-Start Checklist

 Who it's for: Families open to adopting a child over age 5, a sibling group, or a child with special needs (as defined by ACFS — this encompasses a broad range including age, medical needs, and sibling status).

 How it works: Families apply directly to Alberta Children and Family Services through their regional adoption intake office.
-After an information session, they complete the Application to Provide Legal Permanency, triggering a SAFE home study and mandatory PRIDE training.
+After an information session, they complete the Application to Provide Legal Permanency (General Match), triggering a SAFE home study and mandatory PRIDE training.
 Once approved, their profile is registered with the Alberta Adoption Resources Network (AARN), which allows them to view profiles of children cleared for adoption and express interest.

 What the ongoing support looks like: Families who adopt from government care may qualify for Supports for Permanency (SFP).
 As of April 1, 2026, daily maintenance rates are: